Get Your Lure Fishing For Trout Advice From An Expert

 The best lure colors for trout are silver, gold, orange, olive, and black.
 However, under different light conditions and water clarity, other colors like Chartreuse, red, and pink can be good.
 Using colors that match the natural forage of the river is also a good idea.

 Lure Fishing For Trout In Small Streams

 Lure fishing in smaller streams and rivers calls for different lures and different tactics than you would use in larger rivers.
 Small stream lure fishing for trout may mean one or two casts in a pool or pocket and then you move.

 Lure fishing in small rivers doesn’t require heavy lures that can be cast far and large lures can sometimes spook trout in smaller clear pools.
 It’s best to start with small lures and then work your way to larger sizes.

 The best lures to use in small rivers are spinners, spoons, and jigs but I have done well with small plugs too.

-When lure fishing for trout in a small river you may need to change your lure based on the size of each spot.
-A spot that is 15 feet long and 10 feet wide can be fished with a plug that need to be reeled in to give it some action but a spot that is 3 feet wide and 3 feet long may not be big enough for a plug but might be perfect for a jig or a spinner.
+When trout fishing with lures in a small river you may need to change your lure based on the size of each spot.
+A spot that is 15 feet long and 10 feet wide can be fished with a plug that needs to be reeled in to give it some action but a spot that is 3 feet wide and 3 feet long may not be big enough for a plug but might be perfect for a jig or a spinner.